juliandm/Preview/README.md

         * Normal Attribute: Describes a characteristic of this Class, which is not linked with another Class or Attribute
 * Group: Defines the name of the Group, in case it is not a Topic
 ### Derived Data (external)
-* Visualization out of Combinations (Every Combination that includes this Class)
+* Visualization out of Relations (Every Relation that includes this Class)
 * Definition

 ### Examples